afontcu/afontcu.dev/content/blog/wip/index.md

 This only leads to a decrease in the overall quality, which will creep you out in the long run.
 You'll get more WIP, which means an increased Lead Time.

-Instead, reduce the things a team handles at the same time.
+Instead, reduce the amount of things handled at the same time.

 Bottom line: Do not [try to go faster, just go less slow](https://afontcu.dev/slow/).

 ## A reinforcing loop

-With less WIP, you get a shorter cycle time…
+With less WIP, you get a shorter lead time…

-…meaning the throughput increases even if you are not doing "more" stuff…
+…meaning the throughput increases without doing "more" stuff…

 …meaning you get slack time…

-…and with slack time you can improve tools, processes, skills.
+…which you can use to improve tools, processes, skills.
 Morale gets up.
 And all of these allows you to reduce the WIP.

 ## In short

-Sometimes a team might not deliver as expected.
-You might not know what levers to pull.
-In case of doubt, **reduce the WIP** and see what happens next.

 Do you want to ship things quicker?
 Focus on the important ones and kill the others.
-This is way simpler than increasing the rate at which your team completes stuff.
+This is way **simpler** (and cheaper) than increasing the rate at which your team completes stuff.